-The aptly named Straight Creek heads in the Kentucky Ridge, a north-west spur of Pine Mountain, 11⁄2 miles south of (the present) Bledsoe and half a mile west of US 421.
-It extends for eight miles in Harlan County and fourteen miles in Bell County to join the river at Bell's seat Pine-ville.
-It parallels Pine Mountain on the north.
+The aptly named Straight Creek heads in the Kentucky Ridge, a northwest spur of Pine Mountain, 1 1/2 miles south of (the present) Bledsoe and half a mile west of US 421.
+It ex-

 Straight's 2.7 mile long Salt Trace Branch, which heads just south of the Leslie County line and joins the creek three miles above Ball County, was early named for its being a major route for southeast Kentuckians to the Clay County salt works.
 From July 10, 1876 through September 1888 John Forrester (sic) ran the Salt Trace post office about a mile up the branch.
 From 1896 through September 1911 this office operated as simply Salts.
 The rural post office of Gross was established by A.B.
-Gross on July 21, 1903 in Bell County, some B1⁄2 miles up Straight Creek, and midway between Lock and Pass.
-In 1916 it was moved up the creek to a site 11⁄2 miles from the Harlan County line.
+Gross on July 21, 1903 in Bell County, some 8 1/2 miles up Straight Creek, and midway between Lock and Pass.
+In 1916 it was moved up the creek to a site 1 1/2 miles from the Harlan County line.
 But in 1919 it was moved some four more miles up the creek, to a site, probably on the Salt Trace Branch, two miles within Harlan County.
 Though, according to Daniel Howard's Site Location Report, the move was for the greater convenience of its patrons, the office closed less than two years later, in August 1921.